Updated: April 7, 2023 - 6 min read

 5. Lo and Behold, Reveries of the Connected World

 Synopsis: A comprehensive look at the origins, present, and future of technology.
 Werner Herzog adds his flair for the dramatic and aptitude for gravitas to what may start to feel like a mundane topic for those of us who work with it every day.
-Featuring interviews with tech giants like Elon Musk, this film will re-ingite your excitement for the possibilities of technology…as well as your fears.
+Featuring interviews with tech giants like Elon Musk, this film will re-ignite your excitement for the possibilities of technology…as well as your fears.

 Where to watch: Vimeo